 Central Penn's Travel and Tourism program is one of the oldest and most respected programs of its kind in the nation.
 This program prepares students to pursue a successful career in the exciting, fast-paced, and ever-changing field of travel.
 Students are instructed in every aspect of the travel industry, including extensive training on the SABRE computerized reservation system.
-Outside the classroom, students gain hands-on experience through trade and travel fairs, internet travel seminars, and in our live format travel agency, Central Penn Travel.
+Outside the classroom, students gain hands-on experience through trade and travel fairs, and internet travel seminars.